Georgia–Ukraine relations

 Since their independence from the Soviet Union, Georgia and Ukraine have forged close political and cultural relations.
 The diplomatic relations between the two nations are realized at the level of embassies and consulates.
-Due to the prosecution in Georgia of Georgian/Ukrainian politician Mikheil Saakashvili and the 2022 Russian invasion of Ukraine, relations between the two countries have soured significantly.
+Due to the prosecution in Georgia of Georgian/Ukrainian politician Mikheil Saakashvili and the Russian invasion of Ukraine, relations between the two countries have soured significantly.

 Early contacts

+In the 10th–12th centuries, the three largest Orthodox states, the Byzantine Empire, Kievan Rus', and the Kingdom of Georgia, maintained active political and diplomatic relations.
+According to the Rus' chronicles, in 1118 Georgian ambassadors visited Prince Vladimir II Monomakh of Kiev.

+In the 17th century, Georgian kingdoms and principalities maintained diplomatic relations with the Zaporozhian Cossacks.
+The 17th-century Ottoman chronicler Evliya Çelebi wrote that there were many suitable places along the Georgian coastline that the Cossacks used as harbors, and that local Christians assisted them.

+The Catholic missionary Pietro della Valle, who lived in Georgia, reported to Pope Urban VIII on the relationship between the Principality of Guria and the Cossacks.
+According to his account, the Cossacks caused significant difficulties for the Ottomans in the Black Sea region, and the Prince of Guria provided them with ports from which to fight against the Ottomans.
+Della Valle also wrote that "the Georgians receive them as friends and fellow Christians and intermarry with them."

-The first significant contact between Georgian and Ukrainian people occurred during the 18th century.
-Life and creative work of a famous Georgian poet and distinguished officer Davit Guramishvili were closely bound up with Ukraine: in 1760 the poet settled down in Myrhorod, where he lived till the end of his life.
+In the 18th century, Georgian–Ukrainian relations entered a new cultural stage.
+The life and creative work of the famous Georgian poet and distinguished officer Davit Guramishvili were closely connected with Ukraine.
+In 1760, the poet settled in Myrhorod, where he lived until the end of his life.
+Although Guramishvili’s literary activity began in Georgia, his poetic talent fully flourished in Ukraine.
 Guramishvili's literary work was started in Georgia, but his poetic talent become fully apparent exactly in Ukraine.
 Autobiographical collected poems Davitiani (1787), the poet's most distinguished work, were created in Ukraine.
 His other poem "Joyous Spring" was full of sympathy towards peasants and had vivid Ukrainian coloring.
 The other noted emigrant, Prince Nikolay Tsertelev (Tsereteli, 1790–1869).
 Although Georgian by origin and Russian by education, he grew up in Ukraine and developed a deep attachments to its people, being one of the earliest enthusiasts of Ukrainian folklore and a staunch local patriot.

 The famous Ukrainian poet Lesya Ukrainka settled in Georgia in 1913 with her husband Klyment Kvitka.
 She died soon afterwards in Tbilisi.
 The poems of Ukrainka and Taras Shevchenko were translated into Georgian in 1922 (most of the poems of Shevchenko were taught in the Georgian schools before and during the Soviet period).
 Ukrainians and Georgians soon found themselves in the same political reality.
 Both countries opposed Russian domination and resisted Russification attempts by the Tsarist and later Soviet Russia.